[ This article is part of our series of articles on the price of food and how to save money on groceries ]

-Food is a major part of life and a large chunk of any household’s budget.
-With grocery prices continuing to rise 12% year over year and over 10% of the average household’s disposable income going to food costs it’s no surprise that many people are interested in ways to save money on their meals.
+Food is a major part of life and a large component of any household’s budget.
+With grocery prices continuing to rise year over year and over 10% of the average household’s disposable income going to food costs it’s no surprise that many people are interested in ways to save money on their meals.
 Meal planning, especially by becoming a frugal meal planner, is one of the most effective ways to do this.
-We knew this when we founded Budgeat and are on a mission to make it effortless to eat healthier, save money, and reduce food waste.
-If you’re on the prowl for a frugal meal planner we’d recommend you check out the Budgeat app, in the interim we’d also like to share some basic tips & tricks for successful frugal meal planning.

 Manage Your Inventory

 Keeping your fridge, freezer, and pantry organized and knowing what you have on hand is core to effective meal planning.
-On average about 22% of the food we bring into our homes goes to waste, and 2/3rd of that is due to food going bad.
+On average about one-quarter to one-third of the food we bring into our homes goes to waste, and it’s estimated 2/3rd of that is due to food going bad.
 Keeping tabs on what’s on hand, having a system to track expiration dates, and creating a plan to use food before it spoils goes a long way toward reducing your waste.
-If you cut your waste by 2/3rd that also means you’ll need to buy about 15% less food over the course of a year, which for an average household of 2 people equates to around $2000 of savings per year.
+If you cut your waste by 2/3rd that also means you’ll need to buy about 15-20% less food over the course of a year, which for a household of 2 people equates to around $1200 of savings per year.
 A bit of inventory management can save you big bucks!

 Select Recipes With Lower Cost Ingredients That You’ll Use Up